 • Great for dress shoes

-Want decent orthotic arch support but don’t want to spend $44 dollars?
-The Footminders Comfort Orthotics may be perfect for you.
-At only $24.95, they are the second least expensive orthotics we review and a good option for those with flat feet.
+One of the best orthotics for flat feet on the market today.
 They combine cushioning that provides firm foot arch support along with a dual layer of firm material padding.
-In addition, it is currently discounted.
-They are great for plantar fasciitis and general foot pain.
-Recommended by chiropractors and podiatrists, the Footminders Comfort Orthotics is an inexpensive option that anything if not practical.
+They are also great for plantar fasciitis and general foot pain.
+Recommended by chiropractors and podiatrists, the Footminders Orthotics is an inexpensive option that anything if not practical.

-The Footminders Comfort Orthotics is black on both sides.
+The Footminders Orthotics is black on both sides.
 There are two blue sections that highlight the padding on the far side.
 A total of 5 sizes are offered ranging from men’s 3.5-13.
 They can also be used by women as well.
 They include a 2+mm of soft, cushioning material for the heels well as a forefoot padding.
-Footminders includes a deal where they provide an additional 10% off if you buy more than $45 of their brand at any one time.

-A lot of runners wrote in reviews appreciating the support provided by the Footminder’s Comfort Orthotics.
+A lot of runners wrote in reviews appreciating the support provided by the Footminders Comfort Orthotics.
 Equally recommended by those suffering from high arches, customers express gratitude for how much good these insoles can do.
-With some going so far as to say that they worked better than the custom orthotics they were given, these orthotics by Footminders is definitely worth considering.
-With such a low price, it is well worth taking the risk and seeing these inserts work for you.
+With some going so far as to say that they worked better than the custom orthotics they were given, these orthotics for flat feet by Footminders is definitely worth considering.
+With such a low price, it is well worth taking the risk and seeing these shoe inserts work for you.

 • They come recommended by podiatrists and chiropractors